Dental Bridges Torrance

 Implant Bridges

 If you don’t have any healthy adjacent teeth, you could opt for an implant bridge.
 This type of bridge uses surgically implanted metal posts, also known as dental implants, as an alternative.
 Implants can be used when there are three or more missing teeth in a row.
-Implant bridges tend to last longer than traditional bridges, and they can help to prevent bone loss over time.
+Implant bridges tend to last longer than traditional ones, and they can help to prevent bone loss over time.

 The Benefits of Getting a Dental Bridge

-• Prevents the surrounding teeth from shifting around
+• Prevents the surrounding teeth from shifting

 • Improves your overall confidence and self-esteem